 Word Count: 3768

-THE EFFECTS OF THE FALSE START DISQUALIFICATION RULES ON THE REACTION TIMES OF ELITE SPRINTERS
+EFFECTS OF FALSE-START DISQUALIFICATION RULES ON RESPONSE-TIMES OF ELITE-STANDARD SPRINTERS

 Abstract

 The 100 ms ruling for false start disqualification at athletic competitions governed by the International Association of Athletics Federations has been in force since the early 1990's.
-Throughout this period, significant changes have been made to the rules governing the disqualification of athletes from sprint events incorporating starts from blocks.
-This study analysed all available World and European Championship reaction time data from 1999 to 2014 to examine the effect of rule changes on competition reaction times at major championships.
+Throughout this period, there have been marked changes to the rules that govern the disqualification of athletes from sprint events incorporating starts from blocks.
+This study analysed all available World and European Championship response-time data from 1999 to 2014 to examine effects of rule changes on competition response times at major championships.
 The exponentially modified Gaussian distribution was used to model the reaction times and make comparisons relative to sex, ruling periods and competition rounds.
-Revised reaction time thresholds of 115 ms and 119 ms were calculated for men and women respectively, indicating that the current 100 ms rule could result in some false starts not being detected in competitive athletics.
-The study proposes that when using existing International Association of Athletics Federations approved systems, the false start detection threshold should be increased and that men and women athletes should have different thresholds due to the substantial evidence of a sex difference in reaction times in elite athletes.
+Revised response-time thresholds of 115 ms and 119 ms were calculated for men and women respectively, indicating that the current 100 ms rule could result in some false starts not being detected in competitive athletics.
+The study proposes that when using existing International Association of Athletics Federations approved systems, the false start detection threshold should be increased and that men and women athletes should have different thresholds because of substantial evidence of a sex-based difference in reaction times in elite athletes.

 Keywords: sprint start; athletics; exponentially modified Gaussian distribution; auditory performance.